San Juan of Gaztelugatxe

 On the Basque coast it is the most visited by pilgrims, the most important day being the 24th of June.

 On the day of San Juan, most people come to celebrate the holiday, but a considerable amount come to fulfill promises or thank the Saint John.
-Since then, those who visit the hermitage ring it’s bell 3 times.

 The Island of Akatz